MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

     ```python
     qsharp.init(project_root = '/Teleportation_project')
     ```
-1. If you are using only Q# files in VS Code, when you open a Q# file, the compiler will search for the *qsharp.json*, determine the project root folder, and then scan the subfolder for \*.qs files.
+1. If you are using only Q# files in VS Code, when you open a Q# file, the compiler searches for the *qsharp.json* manifest file, determine the project root folder, and then scan the subfolder for \*.qs files.

 ## Example project

 This quantum teleportation program is an example of a Q# project based the folder structure shown earlier, and runs on the local simulator in VS Code.
 To run the program on Azure Quantum hardware or third-party simulators, see [Get started with Q# programs and VSCode ](xref:microsoft.quantum.submit-jobs) for steps to compile your program and connect to your Azure workspace.

-This is the directory structure:
+The example uses this directory structure:

 * **Teleportation_project**
     * *qsharp.json*